muratk5n/thirdwave/en/README.md

-A lot of their tech uses neural networks - these so-called AI techniques are known as "stochastic parrots" - useful for generating benignly amusing text, but are useless in driving people around safely.
+A lot of their tech uses neural networks - these so-called AI techniques are known as "stochastic parrots" - useful for generating benignly amusing text, but useless in driving people around safely.

 ---